aws/aws-cdk/design/continuous-delivery.md

   the chance for mistakes.

 ## Bootstrapping

+ - TODO: update based on `cdk-boostrap` prototype:
+ - TODO: IAM role for publishing
+ - TODO: IAM role for manual deployment (through `cdk deploy` with permissions only for developers as needed).
+ - TODO: IAM role that allows only CFN to assume it and used for actual deployments

 Based on this model, in order to be able to deploy CDK stacks to an environment we need two resources: